renderpci/dedalo/Readme.md

 1. Update the code files (php, js, css, html, etc)
 	-  Make backup of all files.
 	-  Download the new files and change the files in your server
-	-  You need see the new config files and put the changes into your own config files (/lib/dedalo/config4.php and /lib/dedalo/config4_db.php).
+	-  You will need see the new config files and put the changes into your own config files (/lib/dedalo/config4.php and /lib/dedalo/config4_db.php) is not possible change it automatically because are the configuration specific of the users.
 If you don't change the config files, Dédalo will require the new "define" variables and will stop the app.

 2. Update the ontology structure with the sections, components, list, etc
 	-  Do the first update step
-	-  Log-in as "superuser-developer"
+	-  Log-in with any "developer" user.
-	-  You will see the menu in "orange" or "red" (if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation version of the app language) button, press it to go to the "admin utils" page.
+	-  You will see the menu in "orange" or "red" (in red, if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation version of the app language) button, press it to go to the "admin utils" page.
 	-  Press the "import structure" button, if all go well you will see a "green" alert.
-	-  Log-out and log-in with normal admin user.
+	-  Log-out and log-in with a normal admin user.
-	-  Optional: in the inventory pages (OH, PCI, etc) press the "Update Cache" for update some changes into the components (this task force to update all components with the new model no 1 to 1), and will apply the changes to the data into the databases.

 3. Update the data in your instalation
 	-  Do the first and second update steps
-	-  Log-in as "superuser-developer"
+	-  Log-in with any "developer" user.
-	-  You will see the menu in "orange" or "red" (if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation version of the app language) button, press it to go to the "admin utils" page.
+	-  You will see the menu in "orange" or "red" (in red, if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation version of the app language) button, press it to go to the "admin utils" page.
 	-  If your data version is different that the "code files" version, Dédalo will show that you need update, press the «update» link and wait for notifications.
 	-  If all go well you will see a repport with the changes.
 	-  Reload the page 'Administration Tools'.
 Sometimes, if the update differs in several versions, you will need to update the data to each of the intermediate versions (v4.0.9 pass from v4.0.9 to -> v4.0.10, v4.0.10 to -> v4.0.11, etc) when the data and "code files" are in the same version, Dédalo will show that is consistent and stop the upgrade process.
 	-  Log-out and log-in with normal admin user.
+	-  Optional: in the inventory pages (OH, PCI, etc) press the "Update Cache" into the list of the sections for update some changes into the components (this task force to update all components with the new model no 1 to 1), and will apply the changes to the data into the databases.

+**IMPORT TOPONYMY**

+1. first create the toponymy into the Hierarchy menu into THesaurus:
+	-  Login in Dédalo
+	-  Go to "Thesaurus -> Hierarchy" section
+	-  Find the country that you want import
+	-  Edit the country
+	-  Change the "active" field to "Yes"
+	-  Press the "Generate" button

+2. Now the toponymy is ready for import the data in SQL.

+ 	-  Logout Dédalo
+ 	-  Go to: /dedalo/install/import/hierarchy
+ 	-  Select the hierarchies to be imported with the postgreSQL copy comand, similar to:
+		-  psql dedalo4_XXX -U YYY -p 5432 -h localhost -c "\copy matrix_hierarchy(section_id, section_tipo, datos) from es1.copy "

+		-  XXX: the name of your installation
+		-  YYY: the name of your user
+	-  You can list all exported tables and change the "es1.copy" to the hierarchies that you want import
+	-  When you are import the toponymy data, you will need change the counters of the tables that you were imported.
+	-  Login to Dédalo with developer user
+	-  Go to the "administation tool" and see the:
+		-  DEDALO COUNTERS STATE
+	-  You will see the diferences and Dédalo show the SQL command to apply into the postgreSQL, similar to this:
+		-  UPDATE "matrix_counter" SET dato = 75845 WHERE tipo = 'es1';
+	-  This command will change the counters to the new imported values in SQL
+	-  Change the profiles to acces users to the new hierarchy.

+	Done! you new hierarchy was imported and ready to use.

 **SERVER SYSTEM**